adnammit/notes/shell.md

 .bashrc             for interactive, non-login shells .bash_profile       for login shells
-.bash_history       list of your bash commands
-$ history           spits out the contents of .bash_history in a nice, legible format
+.bash_history       list of your bash commands history             spits out the contents of .bash_history in a nice, legible format history | grep foo  search manually for 'foo' (see also ^+R)
 ```